bablokb/jasper-install/Readme.md

 --------------

-The installation script `jasper-install` assumes that you start of with a clean installation of Raspbian-Wheezy.
+The installation script `jasper-install` assumes that you start of with a *clean* installation of Raspbian-Wheezy (after initial configuration with `raspi-config`).
 A simple

     sudo ./jasper-install all

 should do the job.
-The script will create a (large) logfile `./jasper-install.log`, please check that file for errors.
+The script will create a (large) logfile named `jasper-install.log`, please check that file for errors.

 Besides `all` you can pass the names of one or more individual modules to `jasper-install`.
 This is more of a development feature to verify the correct operation of the given install-task.

+If you connect with ssh and don't want to keep the connection open all the time, you can also start the installation with

+    nohup sudo ./jasper-install > /dev/null &

+To monitor the progress in this case, you can use the command

+    tail -f jasper-install.log

 Note that `jasper-install` takes a lot of time to finish (this also depends on the configured modules).
 Running Raspbian off of an HDD/SDD really speeds things up.
 Search the web for instructions on how to move your root-partition to an USB-attached HDD/SDD drive.
-Also, installation time is much faster on a model 2, since the compilation of the source modules uses all four available processors.
+Also, installation time is much faster on a model 2, since the compilations of the source modules use all four available processors.

 The install script installs a number of packages using the normal package management system of Debian (*apt*).
 Others are downloaded and compiled from source.
-All files are installed below `$PREFIX`, which defaults to `/usr/local`, i.e. you can copy this directory to other computers to save some time during installation.
+All files are installed below `$PREFIX`, which defaults to `/usr/local`, i.e. you can copy this directory to other computers to save some time during installation (see section below on details).

 Changes to the original install instructions